-If you're struggling after a traumatic or distressing experience, EMDR therapy (Eye Movement Desensitisation and Reprocessing), is a powerful and evidence-based approach to help process trauma, reduce symptoms of PTSD and help reclaim your life without difficult memories impacting your wellbeing.
+If you're struggling after a traumatic or distressing experience, EMDR therapy (Eye Movement Desensitisation and Reprocessing), is a powerful and evidence-based approach to help process trauma, reduce distress and help reclaim your life without difficult memories impacting your wellbeing.

-EMDR is a psychological therapy developed to help people recover from traumatic experiences.
+EMDR is a psychological therapy developed to help people recover from traumatic and distressing experiences.
 Rather than focusing on talking in detail about the event, EMDR works by helping your brain process traumatic memories that may have become "stuck" in the nervous system.
-It’s recommended by the WHO, and NICE guidelines for treating trauma and PTSD.
+It’s recommended by the WHO, and NICE guidelines for treating trauma and PTSD, and there is a large evidence-base for a variety of distress related problems.

 Medical trauma, including frightening procedures or feeling powerless during treatment